jeffwongqy/Forecasting-Tech-Stock-Prices-Using-ARIMA-and-LSTM/README.md

 Overall model adequacy

 For forecasting, a rolling forecasting strategy was implemented.
 After each prediction, the actual observation was appended to the historical dataset before generating the next forecast.
 This approach mimics real-world forecasting conditions and improves prediction reliability.

+### 4.4 ARIMA Evaluation
+#### 4.4.1 Diagnostics Plot
+Diagnostic plots were generated using the fitted ARIMA models.

+The diagnostics included:

+Standardized residuals.
+Histogram and density estimate of residuals.
+Normal Q-Q plot.
+Correlogram of residuals.

+The residuals were expected to resemble white noise, indicating that the model successfully captured the underlying structure of the stock price series.

+#### 4.4.2 Performance Metrics
+Two evaluation metrics were used:

+(1) Root Mean Squared Error (RMSE)

+RMSE measures average prediction error magnitude.

+Coefficient of Determination (R²)

+R² measures how well the model explains the variability in stock prices.

+The ARIMA forecasts were generated on the testing dataset and evaluated using RMSE and R².
+Higher R² values and lower RMSE values indicate better forecasting performance.